martintwhite/martintwhite.github.io/_posts/2020-10-29-Energy-paper.markdown

 So there you have it, these results suggest that in applications where maximising performance is not the primary objective, single-stage ORC systems remain the best option.
 However, in applications where you want to maximise performance cascaded systems can produce more power for the same size heat exchangers.

 ### Acknowledgement
-This work was completed as part of the [NextORC project](www.city.ac.uk/nextorc), which is funded by the UK Engineering and Physical Sciences Research Council (EPSRC) [grant number: [EP/P009131/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/P009131/1)].
+This work was completed as part of the [NextORC project](https://researchcentres.city.ac.uk/thermo-fluids/nextorc), which is funded by the UK Engineering and Physical Sciences Research Council (EPSRC) [grant number: [EP/P009131/1](https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/P009131/1)].

 [You can read the full paper for free here.](https://doi.org/10.1016/j.energy.2020.118912)

+Citation details:
 White, M., Read, M., Sayma, A., 2020, “Making the case for cascaded organic Rankine cycles for waste-heat recovery, Energy, 211, 118912. [doi: 10.1016/j.energy.2020.118912](https://doi.org/10.1016/j.energy.2020.118912)